chef/chef-web-docs/content/upgrade_server.md

 amount of time it takes to stop the server, run dpkg or RPM Package Manager, and then upgrade the server.

-To upgrade to Chef Server 12 from a standalone Chef Server, do the
+To upgrade to Chef Infra Server 13 from a standalone Chef Infra Server, do the
 following:

 1. Run the following command to make sure all services are in a sane